View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 Early years is a rapidly growing sector and our early years graduates work in settings across the UK.
 We offer excellent support throughout the programme to help you gain an understanding of the opportunities that exist for early years graduates.

 As an Early Years Education graduate, you will have the opportunity to develop your existing career, or embark on an exciting new path, in a wide range of areas working with children and communities.
 This could include roles such as a graduate early years’ practitioner, family support worker, community leader or a researcher for a charity in the voluntary sector.

 Alternatively, you may wish to train to teach or embark on further study at postgraduate level.

-If you are a prospective student who will be joining this conversion degree on a full-time basis in academic year 2021/22, the tuition fee will be £9,250 (subject to final Government approval).
+If you are a prospective UK student who will be joining this conversion degree on a full-time basis in academic year 2021/22, the tuition fee will be £9,250 (subject to final Government approval).

 How to Apply